 Afterword—May be written by the author or another, and might deal with the origin of the book or seek to situate the work in some wider context.

-At the end of the book various citations, notes and ancillary material are gathered together into the backmatter.
+The last parts of a book include various citations, notes, and ancillary material are gathered together into the backmatter.

 Postscript—From the latin post scriptum, “after the writing” meaning anything added as an addition or afterthought to the main body of the work.